gobridge/gdn/events/002-gcpgo-event/template.md

 Talk 1: Go and Google App Engine

-In this presentation I'll show a couple of GAE apps along with the use of GCP logs, metrics, and profiling to monitor and debug the apps.
+In this presentation Matt will show a couple of GAE apps along with the use of GCP logs, metrics, and profiling to monitor and debug the apps.

 One app will have a goroutine leak we can see with profiling; we'll also use profiling to see the CPU & memory use of the second app.
 We'll add OpenCensus metrics in the second app as well as show how to correlate logs with the GCP trace ID we get in each request header.